 In this Central Study students study electronic, biochemical, digital and language-based communication.
 They look at how humans interpret, change, adapt, transform and control communication systems.
 There is an initial focus on understanding electronics and some associated mathematics through self-paced challenges, leading into the intertextuality of science communication to the biochemistry of communication within organisms.
-The connection between chemical communications and states of awareness leads into an in-depth study of language based on Macbeth.
+The connection between chemical communications and states of awareness leads to an in-depth study of language based on Macbeth.

 Students will work to develop their individual and collaborative work, and see the connections between the different curriculum areas.
-Skills such as science inquiry, intertextual analysis and calculations are interleaved, drawing from content in Physics, Mathematics, English/EAL, Chemistry, and Biology.
+Skills such as scientific inquiry, intertextual analysis and calculations are interleaved, drawing from content in Physics, Mathematics, English/EAL, Chemistry, and Biology.

 This course is a part of the ASMS Central Study curriculum.
 All students study it as part of the 2-year Central Study Curriculum.
-The curriculum is designed to develop students that are able to be successful in a range of pathways beyond school and as successful 21st century learners both during their time at the ASMS and beyond.
+The curriculum is designed to develop students that are able to be successful in a range of pathways beyond school and as successful 21st-century learners both during their time at the ASMS and beyond.

-Assessments throughout the Communication Systems Central Study are assessed against the Australian Curriculum Achievement Standards for Year 10 students and against Stage 1 Performance Standards from Essential Mathematics, English/EAL, Scientific Studies for Year 11 students.
+Assessments throughout the Communication Systems Central Study are assessed against the Australian Curriculum Achievement Standards for Year 10 students and against Stage 1 Performance Standards from Mathematics, English/EAL, Scientific Studies for Year 11 students.